cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-08-13-a-prime-on-public-key-infrastructure.md

 The whole internet is secured by the power of symmetric and asymmetric cryptography.
 Each time you visit a website, a **cryptographic handshake** occurs between your browser and a web server located somewhere on Earth.
-This process occurs thanks to something known as Public Key Infrastructure (PKI), a technology crucial for ensuring secure electronic information transfer between two digital entities.
+This process occurs thanks to something known as Public Key Infrastructure (PKI).
+This technology is crucial for ensuring secure electronic information transfer between digital entities.
 PKI is integral to most confidential network activities, including e-commerce, internet banking, and email communications.
 It is particularly useful when simple passwords are inadequate for user authentication, necessitating a stronger **proof of identity**.
 At its core, PKI binds public keys to the identities of entities such as individuals and organizations.
 This is done through a process of registration and the issuance of **digital certificates**.
-These certificates are provided by a Certificate Authority (CA), which is responsible for digitally signing and publishing the public keys to ensure the trustworthiness of this binding.
+These certificates are provided by a Certificate Authority (CA).
+The CA is responsible for digitally signing and publishing the public keys to ensure the trustworthiness of the binding.
 In this article, I will delve into the cryptographic backbone of the internet as we know it.
-I'll focus on the pivotal role of PKI in safeguarding the authenticity and security of digital transactions and communications across the internet.
+I'll focus on the role of PKI, and how it helps to safeguard the authenticity and security of digital transactions and communications across the internet.
 Let's dive in!

 <figure class="jb_picture">
   {% responsive_image path: img/posts/2023/2023-08-13/dark_well.jpg alt:"TODO" %}
   <figcaption class="stroke">
-    &#169; Don't jump in without your keys!
+    &#169; The internet is a chthonic pool.
+Don't jump in without your keys!
 Photo of a piece of art in the <a href="https://maps.app.goo.gl/75AGyCg5QpzjQeFR8">Stockholm's Paradox Museum</a>.
   </figcaption>
 </figure>